1998 Gothenburg discotheque fire: Criminal prosecution

 The fire had been set by four teenagers aged 17–19, who had been denied entry to the disco as a result of an argument.
 All four were charged and found guilty of aggravated arson, and the firestarter, Shoresh Kaveh, was sentenced by the district court in 2000 to eight years' imprisonment.
 Two others, Housein Arsani and Mohammad Mohammadamini, were sentenced to six years in prison, while the fourth, Meysam Mohammadyeh, who was a minor at the time of the offence, received three years in a juvenile care facility.
 Both the defendants and the prosecution appealed the sentences.
 The court of appeals upheld two of the verdicts, but the two verdicts of six years' imprisonment were raised to seven years.

 Mohammadyeh, nicknamed the youngest by the press, was represented by Leif Silbersky.
 It was established that the other three suspects were friends, and although Mohammadyeh had wanted to become friends with two of them, he was afraid of Kaveh.
 Silbersky asked for Mohammadyeh to be acquitted, as in his opinion thought Mohammadyeh should not be held legally responsible for his passivity.
 The court of appeals, however, considered it proven that the four "had mutually agreed to ruin the party by starting a fire", and that it was of "decisive importance with regards to the question of guilt that it had not been possible to prove that no other person or persons than Kaveh had torn the paper or started the fire in the stairway."
 Professor Christian Diesen is of the opinion that it is possible that Mohammadyeh had "become involved in a sequence of events he had no control over and would have been judged differently if the fire had not had such devastating consequences."
 The penalties may be regarded as mild by international comparison, but Swedish law at the time allowed those aged 18–20 to be sentenced to a maximum of 8 years of prison, which was given to the leader.
 Those under 18 are given prison only for severe violent crimes, a maximum of 4 years.

 The case was prosecuted by Thomas Bodström, who later became Minister for Justice in Sweden.

 Legacy

-Relatives of the victims later founded the non-profit organization BOA (association for the relatives of the fire victims), which later for example was in contact with the relatives of victims in a similar discothèque fire in Volendam, The Netherlands and offered support to relatives of victims of the 2004 tsunami.
+Relatives of the victims later founded the non-profit organization BOA (association for the relatives of the fire victims), which later for example was in contact with the relatives of victims in a similar discothèque fire in Volendam, Netherlands, and offered support to relatives of victims of the 2004 tsunami.
 The fire department in Gothenburg, as well as survivors and relatives of victims, also provide information to raise awareness among young people of how quickly a small fire can spread and the potential consequences.

 On the tenth anniversary of the fire in 2008, a permanent memorial was unveiled, made out of polished granite with the name and age of each victim engraved in gold.
 The monument was placed at Backaplan in the part of Hisingen where the fire occurred.
-It was designed by the artist Claes Hake.
+It was designed by the sculptor Claes Hake.